-As far as we’re concerned, they’re all extra special people who take great pride in providing comfort to all their clients.
+As far as we’re concerned, they’re all extra special people who take great pride in providing comfort to all their patients.

 These services can range from quality nursing care and medication management to specialized skills like massage therapy to simply offering a good ear for listening, and, if needed, a good shoulder and the occasional box of tissue for crying.